kumar-eh/Calculator/README.md

 # Calculator
 A simple calculator app which performs basic mathematical operations.
 Run the the code calci.py in IDLE or some other python editor.
+The output may vary on different operating systems.

 1. Calculator gui.